pat-lego/oak-namespace-delete/README.md

 ## Notes

-This project creates a namespace called `foo` and then deletes it using the loginAdministrative API.
+- This project creates a namespace called `foo` and then deletes it using the loginAdministrative API.
 Note that this project will create the whitelist config for you in order to allow the deletion of the namespace.

-Once this is done the code should be removed and the loginAdministrative config should be removed also.
+- Once this is done the code should be removed and the loginAdministrative config should be removed also.
+- It seems that on initial deployment the namespace may be registered after the bundle has been activated.
+Thus you may see errors in the log restarting the bundle will perform test test adequately.

 ## Archetype Command